 8. Krakow street art

-The streets of Krakow are filled with art from street artists.
-Larger and smaller pieces in all kinds of colors and forms can be discovered on a street art tour.
+The streets of Krakow are full of art from street artists.
+Larger and smaller pieces in all kinds of colors and forms are great to explore on a street art tour.
 We found a bunch of great murals in the Jewish Quarter.
-Go on exploration yourself as one of the things to do in Krakow.
+Go on exploring yourself as one of the things to do in Krakow.

 10. Église Saint-Joseph

 Finally, the Disney-like church Eglise Saint-Joseph can’t be missed when exiting the Bernatek footbridge.
-The imposing 80-meter high clock tower, and beautiful design of the church, is visible from all over Krakow.
-The small square with a park and benches, in front of the church, is also a wonderful place to sit down.
+The imposing 80-meter-high clock tower and the beautiful design of the church are visible from all over Krakow.
+The small square, with a park and benches in front of the church, is also a wonderful place to sit down.

 Day 3 – Auschwitz and Kopiec Krakusa